What's My Mobility?

 The Braden scale

-The Braden Scale is commonly used to assess the risk for pressure injuries.
+This is an evidence-based tool that is most used to assess the risk for pressure injuries.
 This scale includes components such as sensory perception, moisture, activity, mobility, nutrition, and friction/shear, helping to determine the patient's overall risk for developing pressure injuries.

 200